bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 1. In `Google Play Deploy` Step, check if the `Untrack blocking version` is set to `true` value.

-If the input field has the `tru` value set, the Step will automatically deactivate every APK with lower version code on lower level tracks.
+If the input field has the `true` value set, the Step will automatically deactivate every APK with lower version code on lower level tracks.

-## 10. "Could not find method include()" ???

-### Error

-If `Gradle Runner` Step fails due to this error message, it means that...

-### Solution

-To resolve this issue:

-1. Go to the `Gradle Runner` Step.
-2. In the `Optional path to the gradle build file to use` input field,  of change the `settings.gradle` to `build.gradle`!